|

 products.
 He also knew that he could have manufacturing performed overseas to save on costs as well.
 Instead of taking that route,

+he opted to adhere to an uncompromising approach and utilize quality materials and employ top of the line craftsmanship.
 At the time of the company's closure, a Standard gauge GG-1 locomotive was in development to head a Circus train.
 John Grant was

 involved in engineering the truck articulation for a 23" long GG-1 and in solving the curve problems of 8-driver locomotives.
 A